 Breech

-The baby is in a breech presentation when the baby enters the birth canal with the feet or buttocks pointing first.
+Breech Birth is when a baby presentation in the birth canal with the feet or buttocks pointing first.

 A typical finding for a “normal birth” is when the baby is in a head first presentation.